 When using gelatin for jello shots, the powder has to “bloom” in liquid first and should follow a basic formula, so be sure to follow this tutorial on making jello shots with unflavored gelatin if you want to try making Knox jello shots.

-Love jello shots?
-These are some of the best jello shots recipes with unflavored gelatin to try out these jello shot tips with:
+These are some of the best jello shots recipes with unflavored gelatin to try out these jello shot tips:

-Typically 3 to 4 hours in the fridge is enough time.
-If you want to make layered jello shots, you’ll need to plan ahead so that each layer has time to set before adding the next one.
+Typically 3 to 4 hours in the fridge is enough time for jello shots to set.
+If you want to make layered jello shots (more below), you’ll need to plan ahead so that each layer has time to set before adding the next one.

 Quick-set jello shots